The Australian musician brings tracks from his latest album Run Fast Sleep Naked to the UK for the first time this October.

 New music to have on your radar:

 Scotland is famous for many things – from historic castles and bagpipe playing, to whisky and the Loch Ness monster.
-Indeed there’s a lot of tradition not to be missed in August around this beautiful country.
+Indeed there’s a lot of tradition not to be missed in October around this beautiful country.

-You can do all this and more in Scotland this August.
+You can do all this and more in Scotland this October.
 For full details, head to our Scottish Cities Guide.